ApryseSDK/pdftron-react-native/README.md

 ### TypeScript Users

-If you are an existing TypeScript user, then our custom typings will be available to you simply by updating your dependencies.
+If you are an existing TypeScript user, then our custom typings will be available to you simply by updating your PDFTron React Native dependency to version 3.0.0 or higher.

 Note:
 - We recommend that our library is used with at least TypeScript v3.4.1.
 Although it can be compiled using lower versions, our typings will begin degrading to `any`.